NazarMP/Proteantecs_Assignment/README.md

 #### Repository secrets should include:
 * TOKEN_GITHUB variable

+__I used here the bearer token (Fine-grained personal access tokens granded to view private repos)__

 Also, you could modify the repository URL inside the __.github/workflows/main.yml__ file on the last line:
 ```